phi-zhang/stats220/README.md

 # stats220

-This is a repository for projects made for a class called **STATS 220: Data Technologies**. <!--- italics --->
+This is a repository containing projects made for a class called **STATS 220: Data Technologies** at the University of Auckland.

+*(I might add a license later, but in the meantime, feel free to use this code for anything non-commercial.
+Maybe don't copy-paste it for your own STATS 220 project, though.)*

 # Projects in this repo